bluenote-1577/sylph/README.md

 sylph is being developed rapidly.
 It has not been officially released yet.
 I am planning on releasing sylph officially in the next 1-3 months (October-December 2023).

 I have confidence in sylph's results right now, and I believe it works quite well.
-But be aware that
+But be aware that I will have no qualms about making breaking changes until the official release.

+That is:
-- I will have no qualms about making breaking changes until the official release.
-That is, any sketches you use will probably not work by the next release.
+   - any sketches you use will probably not work by the next release.
+   - the command line will change.
    - Parameters will change.

 ##  Install (current version v0.2.0)